Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD) Assessments

 We are aware that waiting times for both ADHD and ASD assessments locally are very long.
 Currently for an initial assessment it can take at least a year.

 We want to support our patients to access care where possible.
 We are unable to recommend any clinics, but want to make patients aware not all “right to choose” or private clinics are the same.
 We recommend choosing a clinic that offers an assessment with a Psychiatrist (a medical doctor who is specialised in psychiatry).
 The clinic also needs to have been registered and inspected by the CQC.
+If you want to proceed with an NHS Right to Choose you can find a list of NHS approved providers and their waiting times here: https://adhduk.co.uk/right-to-choose/ and please contact us to send off your referral.

 ADHD medications can only be initiated by a specialist.
 NHMP doctors cannot start these medications without a diagnosis and recommendation by a specialist.

-- The patient is on a dose of medication within NICE guidelines/British National Formulary
+- The patient is on a dose of medication within NICE guidelines/British National Formulary.

 - The patient has been stable on a medication dose for 6 months.

-Until a shared care agreement is in place, the patient must continue to be seen in their right to choose clinic and all medication needs to be prescribed privately.
+Until a shared care agreement is in place, the patient must continue to be seen in their Right to Choose clinic and all medication needs to be prescribed privately.